mnhollandplum/ruby-submissions/1803-b/1module/black_thursday/Tyler_Manoj.md

 - [ ] Test Coverage metrics are present (SimpleCov)
 - [ ] A test RakeTask is implemented

-### 4. Functionality
+### 4. Functionality: 3

-- [ ] Application implements iterations 0, 1, 2, 3, and either 4 or 5
+- [x] Application implements iterations 0, 1, 2, 3, and either 4 or 5

-### 5. Version Control
+### 5. Version Control: 2

 - [ ] Developers commit at a pace of at least 1 commit per hour
-- [ ] Developers implements branching and PRs
+- [x] Developers implements branching and PRs
-- [ ] Developer resolves Hound CI complaints on PRs
+- [x] Developer resolves Hound CI complaints on PRs
 - [ ] Commit history shows developers contributed evenly
-- [ ] The final submitted version is merged into master
+- [x] The final submitted version is merged into master